Join The HIV Long-Term Survivors League[x_subscribe form=”286″]

 June 5 is HIV Long-Term Survivors Day

 Every year people join together to celebrate and honor the Long-Term Survivors of the HIV/AIDS epidemic.
-Please join with us in raising awareness about the needs, issues and journeys of HIV Long-Term Survivors (HLTS) as we mark two significant milestones – it has been 35 years since HIV was identified on June 5, 1981.
-It is 20 years since Highly Active Antiretroviral Therapy (HAART) was introduced.
+Please join us in raising awareness about the needs, issues and journeys of HIV Long-Term Survivors (HLTS) as we mark two significant milestones – it has been 36 years since HIV was identified on June 5, 1981.
+It is 21 years since Highly Active Antiretroviral Therapy (HAART) became available in the U.S.